-Tenth person rescued from Thai cave on third day of operation
+Eleventh person rescued from Thai cave on third day of operation

-CHIANG RAI, Thailand (Reuters) - A tenth person was rescued on Tuesday from a flooded Thai cave complex where 12 boys and their soccer coach were trapped for more than two weeks, raising hopes all 13 would be out by the end of the day.
+CHIANG RAI, Thailand (Reuters) - An eleventh person was rescued on Tuesday from a flooded Thai cave complex where 12 boys and their soccer coach were trapped for more than two weeks, raising hopes all 13 would be out by the end of the day.

-A Reuters witness saw two people being carried out of the Tham Luang cave on stretchers.
-They were the first two to be taken out on Tuesday, the third day of the rescue operation.
+A Reuters witness saw three people being carried out of the Tham Luang cave on stretchers separately on Tuesday, the third day of the rescue operation.

 Eight of the boys were brought out on stretchers over the first two days - four on Sunday and four on Monday.

-Officials were not immediately available to comment on who had been brought out.
+Officials were not immediately available to comment on who had been brought out, and it was not clear what condition they were in.
+A person with knowledge of the rescue said just before the eleventh person was spotted, that 10 people had been brought out.

 The head of the operation, Narongsak Osottanakorn, said earlier the final operation would be “more challenging” because one more survivor would be brought out, along with three Navy SEALs who have been accompanying them.